d2l-ai/d2l-en/chapter_introduction/index.md

 ```

 **Automatic Speech Recognition**.
 With speech recognition, the input sequence
-is an audio recording of a speaker (shown in :numref:`fig_speech`), and the output
+is an audio recording of a speaker (:numref:`fig_speech`),
-is the textual transcript of what the speaker said.
+and the output is a transcript of what the speaker said.
 The challenge is that there are many more audio frames
 (sound is typically sampled at 8kHz or 16kHz)
 than text, i.e., there is no 1:1 correspondence between audio and text,
 since thousands of samples may
 correspond to a single spoken word.
-These are sequence to sequence learning problems where the output is much shorter than the input.
+These are sequence-to-sequence learning problems,
+where the output is much shorter than the input.

 ![`-D-e-e-p- L-ea-r-ni-ng-` in an audio recording.](../img/speech.png)
 :width:`700px`
 :label:`fig_speech`

 **Text to Speech**.
 This is the inverse of automatic speech recognition.
-In other words, the input is text
-and the output is an audio file.
+Here, the input is text and the output is an audio file.
 In this case, the output is much longer than the input.
-While it is easy for humans to recognize a bad audio file,
-this is not quite so trivial for computers.
+While humans are remarkably good at recognizing speech,
+even from low-quality audio,
+getting computers to perform the feat
+is a formidable challenge.

 **Machine Translation**.
-Unlike the case of speech recognition, where corresponding
+Unlike the case of speech recognition,
-inputs and outputs occur in the same order (after alignment),
+where corresponding inputs and outputs
+occur in the same order,
-in machine translation, order inversion can be vital.
+in machine translation,
-In other words, while we are still converting one sequence into another,
-neither the number of inputs and outputs nor the order
-of corresponding data examples are assumed to be the same.
+unaligned data poses a new challenge.
+Here the input and output sequences
+can have different lengths,
+and the corresponding regions
+of the respective sequences
+may appear in different orders.
 Consider the following illustrative example
 of the peculiar tendency of Germans
-to place the verbs at the end of sentences.
+to place the verbs at the end of sentences:

 ```text
 German:           Haben Sie sich schon dieses grossartige Lehrwerk angeschaut?